IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 It is a rare condition, commonly due to chronic inflammation of the pancreas (as in heavy alcoholics) or obstruction of its duct by stone or tumor.

-- Any problem causing speeding up of your intestine movements or decrease the food absorption from the intestine to blood will almost always cause yellow stool.
+- Any problem causing speeding up of your intestine movements or decreasing food absorption from the intestine to blood will almost always cause yellow stool.

-- Gut infection (especially with giardiasis) and eating yellow foods are also common causes of the yellow poop with IBS.
+- Gut infection (especially with giardiasis) and eating yellow foods are common causes of yellow poop with IBS.

-- Other causes are actually rare and have other symptoms that are more prominent than yellow stool.
+- Other causes are rare and have other symptoms that are more prominent than yellow stool.